tarwn/lessthandot-hugo/blogs/content/posts/2011-03-05-new-collection-of-sql-server.md

 Krzysztof Kozielczyk

-Learn about the vision of database programmability tools for SQL Server &#8220;Denali&#8221; from Krzysztof Kozielczyk, Program Manager from SQL Server Programmability team.
+Learn about the vision of database programmability tools for SQL Server “Denali” from Krzysztof Kozielczyk, Program Manager from SQL Server Programmability team.

 **[SQL Server appliance][3]**